-For DOPS you need to be proactive.
-When the opportunity arises to do a procedure just grab any available consultant to complete the assessment with you - it doesn't specifically need to be during a clinical teaching shift.
+For DOPS and shift reports you need to be proactive. - it doesn't need to be during a clinical teaching shift.

 MEDICAL STUDENTS

 We have a large number of students from UWA, Notre Dame and Curtin Universities that rotate through our department.
 They will be allocated to a team and rotate through the same shift patterns as JMOs.